 Steinbeis begins activities in the newly formed federal states of Germany.
 The Commissioner for Europe of the Baden-Württemberg Minister of Economics is integrated into the Steinbeis Foundation.

 The Steinbeis organization was restructured in 1998.
 The Steinbeis GmbH & Co.
 KG für Technologietransfer was established as a new operational unit to separate the tasks of the foundation and the organization’s greatly expanded commercial activities.
-In the same year, the privately-operated Steinbeis University Berlin (SHB) was founded and recognized by the state.
-Johann Löhn became its first president and still holds that office today.
+In the same year, the privately-operated Steinbeis University was founded and recognized by the state.
+Johann Löhn became its first president and hold that office till 2018.

 Steinbeis founds its own independent publishing house, Steinbeis-Edition, to publish specialist publications issued by the Steinbeis Network.
 Steinbeis-Edition helps realizing the Steinbeis-Stiftungs' mission: making scientific and academic findings available to business.

 In 2004, Johann Löhn handed the chair of the Board of Directors of the foundation over.
 The new Board of Directors, now made up exclusively of full-time members, also manages the Steinbeis-Stiftung and the Steinbeis GmbH & Co.
 KG für Technologietransfer.
 Steinbeis awards the first Steinbeis Foundation Transfer Prize – the Löhn Award for extraordinary transfer projects in competitive knowledge and technology transfer.